 Many law schools offer scholarships, but she says these are rarely means-tested.
 Financial aid is predominantly linked to merit.

-BU Law provides scholarships as well as grants for study materials and travel expenses for interviews and internships, but Onwuachi-Willig says “I would need $800bn to provide the full cost of attendance for all our students,” including JD students and LL.M.s.
+BU Law provides scholarships as well as grants for study materials and travel expenses for interviews and internships, but Onwuachi-Willig says “I would need at least $1bn to provide the full cost of attendance for all our students,” including JD students and LL.M.s.